-Depreciation is recognized in profit or loss and is provided on a straight-line basis over 3 years for office equipment and computer hardware, over the life of the lease for right-of-use assets, and 5 years for leasehold improvements.
+Depreciation is recognized in profit or loss and is provided on a straight-line basis over 5 years for office furniture and equipment, over the life of the lease for right-of-use assets, and 5 years for leasehold improvements.
 Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.